-We're here for you with solutions to manage your energy bill.
+We can help you manage your energy bill.

-Whether you're our residential or commercial customer, whether you own or rent, we offers ways to manage your bill, save energy, and find payment assistance if you need it.
+Whether you're our residential or commercial customer, whether you own or rent, our Customer Savings Initiative offers ways to manage your bill, save energy, and find payment assistance if you need it.

-See ngrid.com/hereforyou
+See ngrid.com/heretohelp